LibraryCarpentry/lc-open-refine/_episodes/13-looking-up-data.md

 >* This will accept this as a match for all cells - you should see the other options all disappear
 >* Check the 'Publisher: Judgement' facet.
 This should now show that 858 items are 'matched' (if this does not update, try refreshing the facets)
 >
->We could do these one by one, but if we are confident with matches, there is an option to accept all:
+>We could do these one by one, but if we are confident with the matches, there is an option to accept all:
 >
 >* Remove all filters/facets from the project so all rows display
 >* In the Publisher column use the dropdown menu to choose 'Reconcile->Actions->Match each cell to its best candidate'